2019 Poway synagogue shooting: Shooting

 At approximately 11:23 a.m.
-PDT, a gunman, identified as 19-year-old John Earnest, entered the Chabad of Poway synagogue on the last day of the Jewish holiday of Passover, which fell on a Shabbat.
-Approximately 100 people were inside the synagogue at the time.
+PDT, a gunman, identified as 19-year-old John Earnest, a nursing student at California State University San Marcos, entered the Chabad of Poway synagogue on the last day of the Jewish holiday of Passover, which fell on a Shabbat.
+There were 54 people inside the synagogue at the time.

-Earnest carried a Smith & Wesson Model M&P 15 Sport II semi-automatic rifle and was wearing a tactical vest containing five magazines of ten rounds each.
+Earnest carried a Smith & Wesson Model M&P 15 Sport II semi-automatic rifle and was wearing a tactical vest containing five ten-round magazines.
 In the foyer, he shot and killed 60-year-old Lori Gilbert-Kaye with two bullets, and then wounded Rabbi Yisroel Goldstein, who had founded the congregation.
-According to witnesses, Gilbert-Kaye had tried to shield the rabbi from the gunman.
 Earnest then turned to a side room occupied by several people, including a number of children.
 He fired into the room, wounding one man with a bullet to the leg, and his 8-year-old niece.

 He fired eight to ten rounds before his rifle jammed or malfunctioned, which prevented additional casualties.
 Two members of the congregation ran toward the shooter.
 Earnest then fled the synagogue, entering a Honda sedan.
 All the injured were expected to recover.
 Goldstein, who had been shot in the hand, lost his right index finger from the shooting, despite four hours of surgery.
 After Earnest fled, Goldstein spoke to the congregation despite his injury, telling them to stay strong.
 Jonathan Morales, an off-duty United States Border Patrolman who was a member of the synagogue, opened fire and hit Earnest's car multiple times, but he fled uninjured.

 Shortly thereafter, the shooter phoned 9-1-1 and reported the shooting himself.
 Earnest was apprehended approximately 2 mi from the synagogue by a San Diego police officer responding to the shooting.
 Earnest left his car and surrendered, and was taken into custody without incident.
 The rifle, a tactical helmet, and five loaded 10 round magazines, were recovered from Earnest's car.
 Earnest was wearing a tactical vest when he was arrested.
 Surveillance cameras at the synagogue captured video of the shooting.
 The attack occurred exactly six months after the Pittsburgh synagogue shooting.